raporpe/defender-for-vm-analyzer/README.md

     <img src="https://user-images.githubusercontent.com/6137860/215767008-40400a32-2c40-4543-b55f-7d78a019859c.png" width=75% height=75%>
 </p>

-1. The Function App is triggered by a **time trigger at the start of every minute**.
+1. The App Function is triggered by a **time trigger at the start of every minute**.
+2. The App Function checks the last execution time and stops if it ran less time ago than the **Execution Interval Minutes** field specified during setup.
-2. The Function App uses the managed identity to call the Azure management API asking for a list of all the VMs in the subscription.
+3. The App Function uses the managed identity to call the [**Azure Resource Manager API**](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/overview) asking for a list of all the VMs in the subscription.
 The managed identity has the role ```def-vm-analyzer-read-vm-metadata``` assigned.
-3. A list of all the VMs is retrieved.
+4. A list of all the VMs is retrieved.
+And each VM is checked for the status (since only running VMs are billed).
-4. The total number of billable Databricks VMs is calculated and **logged into a Log Analytics Workspace**.
+5. The total number of billable Databricks VMs is calculated and **logged into the Log Analytics Workspace**.
-5. The user performs a KQL query (the query is the __How to use__ section) to get the final cost calculation.
+6. The user checks the results in the bashboard or performs a KQL query (the query is the __How to use__ section) to get the final cost calculation.

 - In summary, this solution **logs the number of billable Databricks VMs for every minute**.
 Currently, this is the only way to calculate this metric since Azure Resource Graph does not hold historical data regarding the number of running VMs for a given time.

+### Things to consider

+- This app function will make N+1 (where N is the number of VMs in the subscription) queries to the Azure Resource Manager API per execution.
+This API has [**limits**](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling) per identity, subscription and tenant so calls from other should not be affected.
+This is the reason why it is important to increase the **Execution Interval Minutes** field.
 - One drawback of this solution is that **it needs to be deployed for a month to calculate the monthly cost**.
 One solution is to extrapolate the cost of a week to a month.
 - The role ```def-vm-analyzer-read-vm-metadata``` is created automatically with the rest of resources and only has two permissions: ```Microsoft.Compute/virtualMachines/read``` and ```Microsoft.Compute/virtualMachines/instanceView/read```.